-- 1. Isolation of viruses will largely depend on proper specimen collection, timing of sample collection and processing of samples. - 2.
-Do not use the product if, (i) there is change in the color of the medium, (ii) there is evidence of leakage and (iii) there are other signs of deterioration.
+- 1. Isolation of viruses will largely depend on proper specimen collection, timing of sample collection and processing - 2.
+Do not use the product if, (i) there is change in the color of the medium, (ii) there is evidence of leakage and (iii) there are other signs of deterioration. - 3.
+Specimen collection should be done in the acute phase of illness. - 4.
+Avoid repeated freeze-thaw of collected samples.